gosub-com/Zurfur/README.md

 `(a+b)c` is always an invalid cast.  `(a)*b` is never a cast.
 If you need to cast a dereferenced pointer, an extra parenthisis is required as in `(a)(*b)`.

+## Open Questions

+Do we want lower case to be private by default and upper case to be public similar to Golang?
+My personal preference is to have `pub` be explicit even though it is a bit tedious.

+Should we switch to i32, i64, f32, f64, etc., like WebAssembly?

+Should `Array`, `Map`, and `List` be lower case since they are almost as basic as `string` and `decimal`?
+If so, should `Span` and `RoSpan` be lower case?
+My preference is leaning toward them lower case but leaving `Span` and `RoSpan` upper case.
+What about `Sin`, `Cos`, etc.?

+Should we change the syntax for `get` and `set` to be closer to C#, but without an extra layer of braces: `a int { get: code;  set: coder}`.
+Same with indexers?

+Should NAN`s compare the way IEEE numbers are supposed to?
+Since this is a new language, my preference would be to have them compare so NAN != NAN and they sort so NAN > INF.
+This way we don't have to worry about doing special things for Map or sorted collections.
+OTOH, it could be confusing when porting code from other places.
+OTOOH, I've had plenty of problems with the IEEE comparison behavior as it is.